Chocolate Cakes

 There are very few people who don't enjoy chocolate cake whether made with processed chocolate or with pure cocoa powder.

 Processed chocolate, of course differs from cocoa powder because it has other ingredients added to it, most commonly sugar and fat.
 This is largely because cocoa butter is often used to make chocolate, rather than pure cocoa.
-However there are a few manufacturers also see, Poker of chocolate that use pure cacao - the bean - to make their chocolate, for example the Willie Wonky Chocolate factory in the UK.
+However there are a few manufacturers have a look at, Chess of chocolate that use pure cacao - the bean - to make their chocolate, for example the Willie Wonky Chocolate factory in the UK.
 Interestingly, there are several different types of cacao, and so therefore at least six different types of pure cacao chocolate - usually described by the area the bean is grown.

 However apart from the chocolate or cocoa or cacao bean ingredient, making chocolate cakes is no different to making other types of sponge cake or butter cake.
 The true sponge cake is, of course, made without any butter at all.